 Meet the team

 Carole Bloch is the Director of PRAESA.
 She has a PhD in early literacy in African settings from the Carl Ozietsky University, Oldenburg and has served as an early literacy consultant in several African countries.
 The main thrust of her work is to transform the way children learn to read and write, by helping to create conditions that put stories, meaning making and enjoyment at the centre of literacy and biliteracy learning.
 She has conducted research into young children’s literacy and biliteracy learning in multilingual African settings, facilitated training for teachers and teacher trainers and the publication of several books for children of all ages in various languages.
 She has also written several books for young children and between 2004 and 2007, coordinated the Stories Across Africa Project, a core project of the official language body of the African Union, The African Academy of Languages (ACALAN).
 Carole is also a founder and trustee of The Little Hands Trust, which promotes and supports the development of children’s literature in Africa.
-She is now leading a team who are carrying out a national Reading for Enjoyment initiative called Nal’ibali, in partnership with Times Media.
+She is now leading a team who are carrying out a national reading-for-enjoyment campaign called Nal’ibali.
+Email: email@example.com

 Contact for: Nal’ibali campaign information and sponsorship/partnership opportunities